Renewing driver licence endorsements

 Full details of the requirements for renewing driver licence endorsements can be found in the Land Transport (Driver Licensing) Rule 1999 and subsequent amendments.

 The renewal process

-The NZ Transport Agency (NZTA) will send you a reminder notice shortly before your endorsement is due to expire.
+The NZ Transport Agency will send you a reminder notice shortly before your endorsement is due to expire.
 Make sure you advise us every time you change address, this will help ensure you receive any mail we send you.
 You should follow the renewal process described below whether you receive a reminder or not.